 Retinoïds are the gold standard ingredients to tackle skin ageing.
 They work by increasing cell turnover and boosting collagen production.
 As a result, fine lines are softened, skin texture is refined and skin tone is more even – what’s not to love?

-Retinoids are a family of ingredients derived from vitamin A. They are all converted into retinoic acid which is the form that’s recognized by the skin.
+Retinoids are a family of ingredients derived from vitamin A. They are all converted into retinoic acid which is the active form that’s recognized by the skin.
 The difference is how quickly this conversion occurs which will result in more or less irritation.
-Some are only available on prescription such as retinoic acid (retin-A or tretinoin).
+Some are only available on prescription such as retinoic acid (like tretinoin).
 They can have a lot of negative side effects (skin irritation and dryness).
 On the other hand, retinol and retinaldehyde need to be converted into retinoic acid which make them a better option for regular use and more sensitive skins.
 You can also find even milder versions such as retinyl palmitate or retinyl propionate.

 3. Vitamin C